AJ-Goh/ajs-paradise-discord-bot/README.md

   - Added slash command: request sponsor
     - Requests to host a sponsored item in AJ's Paradise
 - Increased text trigger react-to-delete timeout countdown from 60.0s to 300.0s

+### VERSION 2.1.0 (10 JUNE 2024 2000 GMT)

+- Removed group cog: mm
+  - Mini-Match-related commands no longer in use
+- Added slash command: bot messagefilecheck
+  - (Administrator Only) Checks the contents of the bot's misc/messages.py file
+- Added group cog: staff
+  - Added slash command: application
+    - Apply to be a part of the staff team in AJ's Paradise